marlopenaga/Active-Directory-Home-Lab-2024/README.md

 9. Click **Next**

 10. Lease Duration is how long the User VMs IP Address will be given access to our DC.
-This is dependent on the environment but since this is a homelab we are going to set it at **8 days**
+This is dependent on the environment but since this is a home lab we are going to set it at **8 days**

 ![set lease duration to 8days for lab purposes](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/af699d00-0602-43df-964c-2450c4eed9f5)